treeverse/lakeFS/docs/reference/cli.md

   - ./commands.html
 ---

-# Commands (CLI) Reference
+{% comment %}
+This file (cli.md) is automagically generated from the Go code files under cmd/lakectl.
+Any changes made directly to the Markdown file will be overwritten, and should instead be made to the relevant Go files.
+{% endcomment %}

+# lakectl (lakeFS command-line tool)
 {:.no_toc}

 {% include toc.html %}

-## Installing the lakectl command locally
+## Installing lakectl locally

-`lakectl` is distributed as a single binary, with no external dependencies - and is available for MacOS, Windows and Linux.
+`lakectl` is available for Linux, macOS, and Windows.
+You can also [run it using Docker](#running-lakectl-from-docker).

-[Download lakectl](../index.md#downloads){: .btn .btn-green target="_blank"}
+[Download lakectl](https://github.com/treeverse/lakeFS/releases){: .btn .btn-green target="_blank"}

 ### Configuring credentials and API endpoint